Region-free explicit model predictive control for linear systems on Hilbert spaces: Explicit solution of the pQP

 We say that the point $\bz_*\in U^N$ is \emph{admissible} if $W+S\theta_n\geq G\bz_ *$, i.e., $\bz_*$ lies in the feasible set $\cS(\theta_n)$.
-The constraints indexed in $\dA$ are \emph{activated} by $\bz_*$ if $W^{\dA}+S^{\dA}\theta_n= G^{\dA}\bz_ *$.
-A candidate active set which is not activated by any admissible $\bz_*\in U^N$ is called \emph{infeasible}.
-We call a candidate active set $\dA$ that satisfies \eqref{eq:KKTsuff} a \emph{sufficient active set}, since it may be strictly smaller than the actual set of constraints active at the optimum $\mathbf z_*$, but it is nevertheless sufficient for guaranteeing optimality and computing the minimizer.
+We call a candidate active set $\dA$, for which there exists some $\lambda$ that satisfies \eqref{eq:KKTsuff}, a \emph{sufficient active set}, since it may be strictly smaller than the set of \emph{all} constraints active at the optimum $\mathbf z_*$, but it is nevertheless sufficient for guaranteeing optimality and computing the minimizer.

 If LICQ holds at $\theta_n$ then $k=0$ and the pseudoinverse equals the standard inverse in \eqref{eq:lambdasol} and \eqref{eq:zsol}.
-Theorem \ref{thm:affine} says nothing for $\dA=\emptyset$, but it is clear that the optimizer is $\mathbf z_*=0$ in this case (provided that $\dA=\emptyset$ is feasible), and $\lambda=0$ works as associated Lagrange multiplier.
+Theorem \ref{thm:affine} says nothing for $\dA=\emptyset$, but it is clear that the optimizer is $\mathbf z_*=0$ in this case, provided that it is admissible, and $\lambda=0$ works as associated Lagrange multiplier.

-\begin{proof}[Proof of Theorem \ref{thm:affine}] Clearly, the assumptions in item 1 (in item 2) imply feasibility of \eqref{eq:mpQP}.
-Hence, fix a parameter $\theta_n\in X\times U$, such that $\cS(\theta_n)\neq\emptyset$; then existence and uniqueness of the optimizer are established by Lemma \ref{lem:uniqueness}.
+\begin{proof}[Proof of Theorem \ref{thm:affine}] Clearly, the assumptions in item 1 (in item 2) imply admissibility of $\bz_*$, and hence feasibility of \eqref{eq:mpQP}.
+Now fix a parameter $\theta_n\in X\times U$, such that $\cS(\theta_n)\neq\emptyset$.